|World Cup 1998|

 -- I only picked 7 defenders for the team.
 Thuram and Bossis can cover both the centerback and fullback position.
 So I dropped both Laurent Blanc and Roger Marche.
 Marche is one of the greatest left backs ever from Europe, but Amoros and Bossis could cover the leftback position.
 And I preferred Bixente Lizarazu.
 Instead, I added another attacker.
 The choice of this attacker was between Dominique Rocheteau, Roger Piantoni, David Trezeguet and Eric Cantona.

 -- Roger Piantoni's career overshadowed by both Raymond Kopa and Just Fontaine.
 David Trezeguet got overshadowed by Henry.

 -- Eric Cantona dominated the Premiership, but he had done little for France.
-I thought he might have been overrated since the Premiership had not reached its potential when he was active.
-Manchester United's European record under him was not that great.
+I thought he might have been overrated since the Premiership had not reached its potential when he was active player there.
+Manchester United's European record with him was not that great.
 He also had issues with various French players.
 Nevertheless, Eric Cantona's reputation still put him ahead of Piantoni and Trezeguet.
 So the last spot went to Eric Cantona.

--- After the World Cup in 2018, I added Hugo Lloris, Kylian Mbappé and Antoine Griezmann to honourable mention.
+-- After the World Cup in 2018, I added Hugo Lloris, Raphaël Varane, Kylian Mbappé and Antoine Griezmann to honourable mention.
 Kylian Mbappé is a teenager, but he is also a World Cup winner.